ibm-cloud-docs/openwhisk/prep.md

 You can create Actions by using Golang.

 Use a single file for quick testing or development purposes.
 For production apps, pre-compile your Go actions into an executable file for better performance.
-To deploy actions made up of multiple source files and including third party libraries, package them as compressed file and deploy the file.
+To deploy actions made up of multiple source files and including third-party libraries, package them as compressed file and deploy the file.
 When deploying a compressed file, specify the runtime by using the `kind` parameter (`--kind=go:1.15`)
 {: shortdesc}

 Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image(`docker run -i openwhisk/action-golang-v1.15:nightly ...`).
 You can package [multiple source files](#prep_go_multi_packages) or [vendor libraries](#prep_go_external_libraries).
 {: tip}

 The following steps assume a Linux-based distribution on a processor with AMD64-based architecture and the `ibmcloud cli` installed to run the commands.
-Note that some examples also require [Docker](https://www.docker.com/){: external}
+Note that some examples also require [Docker](https://www.docker.com/){: external}.

 ### Structuring Go Apps
 {: #prep_go_struct}

 When you structure your Go code, note that the expected name for the entry point package is `main`.
 If the package in your code is not `main`, take note of the name to specify it when the action is created (`--name <your name>`).
-The package must also be public (start with an upper case letter).
+The package must also be public (start with an upper-case letter).
 {: shortdesc}

 **Example**

-This example create a simple `Hello World` action in Go.
+This example creates a simple `Hello World` action in Go.

 ```go
     package main